fanfank/alfred-deepseek/README.md

 ![Powerful mode](./about/powerful_mode.png)
 * Display reasoning content, if available.
 ![Demo Reasoning Content](./about/demo_reasoning_content.gif)
-* Interrupted answer will be preserved in the chat history following by "[Answer Interrupted]".
+* Interrupted answer will be preserved in the chat history followed by "[Answer Interrupted]".
 ![Demo Interrupted Answer](./about/demo_interrupted_content_preservation.gif)

 ### 📝 Prerequisites
 You can use alfred-deepseek with one of these providers: DeepSeek official or Volcengine Ark.
-Currently Volcengine Ark's DeepSeek API's responding speed is much faster.
+Currently Volcengine Ark's DeepSeek API's responding speed is much faster, and Volcengine Ark supports websearch mode while DeepSeek official does not.
 If you want to use DeepSeek via Volcengine Ark, please follow the steps below:
 1. Go to https://www.volcengine.com/ , create an account and login:
 2. Create a new api key, you can refer to this page https://www.volcengine.com/docs/82379/1399008;